 EU Project: CanCon (Cancer Control Joint Action)

-Since 2013, the section for certification has been an associated partner of the Working Group Comprehensive Cancer Care of the EU project CanCon (Cancer Control Joint Action).
-This working group takes care of one of nine CanCon work packages.
-During the three-year project, each CanCon group works on specific topics, such as prevention, early detection, cancer care and long-term survival.
+The Certification Department of DKG has been working since 2013 as an Associated Partner in the Comprehensive Cancer Care (cancer care) working group of the EU project CanCon (Cancer Control Joint Action).
+This workgroup is one of nine work packages.
+Each working group has worked on specific topics such as prevention, early diagnosis, cancer care and long-term survival over the three years of the project.

 EU Project: Initiative on Breast Cancer (ECIBC)